superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 ## Re-deployments

-To re-deploy the subgraph and contracts (for a clean slate), you need to kill the ganache and graph node processes (`ctrl + c` usually does it) and restart these and run through the previous steps again.
+To re-deploy the subgraph and contracts (for a clean slate), you need to kill the hardhat node and graph node processes (`ctrl + c` usually does it) and restart these and run through the previous steps again.

 ## Troubleshooting